-Topics in Gerontology is a collaborative effort between the Office of Geriatrics and Gerontology at The Ohio State University and multiple colleges and departments across the OSU campus.
+Topics in Gerontology is a collaborative effort between the Office of Geriatrics and Interprofessional Aging Studies at The Ohio State University and multiple colleges and departments across the OSU campus.
 This collaboration brings the many benefits of interprofessional faculty knowledge, teaching and research directly to you, providing a unique and varied continuing education and professional development experience.
 In each of the modules, you will have an opportunity to learn about the faculty member(s) who have created the module.
 The program staff and faculty are committed to bringing the latest state-of-the-art theories and research to your practice setting to enhance your work in gerontology.

 Putting Research Into Practice